-- Design Variables The combinations of design variables that the ACP process can evaluate - a.
+- Design Variables The combinations of design variables that the ACP ProcessTM can evaluate - a.
 Loadpath The position of any given structural member - b.
 Geometry The cross-sectional shape of that structure member - c.
 Grade The choice of material that the structural member is made of - d.
-Gauge The thickness of material that the structural member is made of
+Gauge The thickness of material that the structural member is made of solutions within the defined design space, therefore it is strictly dependent on the input that the product design development team provides (design space and design variables).
+A Feasible Design is one which meets the required performance of the Design Constraints.
+It is from these feasible designs that the optimal, that is the one that best meets the Design Objective, will emerge.

 It is imperative to use engineering expertise in order to define the design variables and their corresponding space.
 One needs to completely understand the effects of applied loads in the system and think of possible solutions.
-The ACP process does not invent rather is consider solutions within the defined design space, therefore it is strictly dependent on the input that the product design development team provides (design space and design variables).
-A Feasible Design is one which meets the required performance of the Design Constraints.
-It is from these feasible designs that the optimal, that is the one that best meets the Design Objective, will emerge.
+The ACP ProcessTM does not invent rather is consider

-Design Constraints
+> Design Constraints